133rd Armored Division "Littorio": First Battle of El Alamein

 In the First Battle of El Alamein, the German commander Erwin Rommel planned for the 90th Light Division, 15th Panzer Division and 21st Panzer Division to penetrate the lines of the British Eighth Army between the Alamein box and Deir el Abyad.
 90th Light was then to veer north to cut the coastal road and trap the Alamein defenders between the Axis forces and the sea.
 The Panzer Group Africa would veer right to attack the rear of British XIII Corps.
-The Italian XX Army Corps was to follow the German divisions and deal with the Qattara box, while the Littoro and German reconnaissance units would protect the right flank advances right flank.
+The Italian XX Army Corps was to follow the German divisions and deal with the Qattara box, while the Littorio and German reconnaissance units would protect the right flank advances right flank.
 The battalions of the Littorio were heavily engaged during the First Battle of El Alamein, with the XII Tank Battalion down to seven tanks by the end of the battle.

 Battle of Alam el Halfa

 Rommel's second attempt to outflank the British positions at El Alamein commenced on 30 August 1942.
 The Battle of Alam el Halfa was started with an attack by the GermanAfrika Korps at dawn, which was quickly stopped by a flank attack from the British 8th Armoured Brigade.
 The Germans suffered little, as the British were under orders to spare their tanks for the coming offensive, but they could make no headway and were heavily shelled.
 Meanwhile the Littorio and Ariete had moved up on the left of the Afrika Korps and the 90th Light Division and elements of Italian X Army Corps had drawn up to face the southern flank of the New Zealand box.
 Under constant air raids throughout the day and night and on the morning of 2 September, Rommel realized that his offensive had failed and that staying in the salient would only add to his losses and ordered his forces to withdraw.